-Scripps Health’s Primary Care Summer Conference was designed by primary care physicians for primary care physicians and will present content from their unique perspective.
-This important CME conference will educate and promote improved patient outcomes in a broad range of therapeutic areas commonly encountered in the busy primary care practice.
+Scripps Health’s Primary Care Summer Conference was designed by primary care physicians for primary care physicians and their care team and will present content from their unique perspective.
+The 2021 course will feature important updates in infectious disease, stroke, and sleep disorders.
+Current treatments for migraine and heart failure will be discussed as well as dermatology updates and tools for reducing bias and creating an LGBTQ inclusive practice.
 In addition to an overview of the history and current science of a variety of specialty areas, content will be presented in a very practical, patient-focused manner relevant to the specific primary care setting and challenges.

 - Integrate current trends in preventive health care into patient care strategies.

 - Effectively discuss with patients their personal responsibilities in prevention and treatment.